writingteacher/rob-whyte/index.md

 ## Technical Writing Projects

+#### Technical Writer for CMS Manual
+##### [sinorbis](https://www.sinorbis.com/){:target="_blank" rel="noopener"}  (Dec 2018 - present)
+Initially hired by this Australian CMS startup to write a block of how-to articles for the Zendesk help center based on a simple information architecture that I created on Powerpoint.
+I stayed with the company for 18 months adding new [articles](https://help.sinorbis.com/hc/en-us/articles/360000870816-Adding-Images-to-WeChat-Menu-Items/){:target="_blank" rel="noopener"} to support new features and FAQs in response to customer support tickets.
+With the bulk of the knowledge complete, I provide maintenance support for new features.

+#### Technical Writer and Content Creator
+##### [Glide.com](https://glide.com){:target="_blank" rel="noopener"}   (Aug 2020 - Present)
+This successful startup hired me to scale help center documentation.
+Working with an international team, I wrote and edited Intercom knowledge base articles and produced [explainer videos](https://help.glide.com/en/articles/4786477-how-to-create-and-manage-brokerage-checklists){:target="_blank" rel="noopener"} (write/edit scripts, narrate, record, edit) with Camtasia.
+With the bulk of the knowledge complete, I provide maintenance support for new features.

 #### Technical Writer
 ##### [RevLock](https://www.rev-lock.com/){:target="_blank" rel="noopener"}   (September 2021 - Present)
-Edut and update exiting user documentation for this SaaS accounting platform.
+Edit and update exiting user documentation (on Crisp) for this SaaS accounting platform.

 #### Technical Writer
 ##### [Upmind](https://www.upmin.com/){:target="_blank" rel="noopener"}   (Augst 2021 - Present)
-Write user documentation for this new e-commerce platform that is currenty at the MVP stage.
+Write user documentation for this new e-commerce platform (currently working towards MVP stage).
-The Phase 1 knowledge base target, built on Craft CMS, is to complete  50 how-to articles.
+The Phase 1 target, built on Craft CMS, is to complete knowledge base 50 how-to articles.

 #### Technical Writer